Kim Suk-won (general): Second Sino-Japanese War

 Kim was dispatched to mainland China in July 1937.
 Prior to departing, he announced that he intended to die for the Emperor in battle and asked that a school be established in his memory, to be financed partly by the 700 won reward money he had received from Emperor Hirohito for his previous victories in Manchuria.
-However, this request alarmed the officials in the Japanese administration in Korea, who felt that such a school in honor of an ethnic Korean that might foster Korean nationalism.
+However, this request alarmed the officials in the Japanese administration in Korea, who felt that such a school in honor of an ethnic Korean might foster Korean nationalism.

 Kim distinguished himself again at the Battle of Dingwon on 28 July 1937, where he led two companies of Japanese soldiers in a seven-hour hand-to-hand combat that smashed a Chinese division.
-He was awarded several medals and the Governor-General of Korea gave his permission for a school, the "Won Suk Academy" to be founded in 1938.
+He was awarded several medals and the Governor-General of Korea gave his permission for a school, the "Won Suk Academy", to be founded in 1938.
 This academy is known today as Seongnam Junior and Senior High Schools.

 Following the 1939 implementation of the sōshi-kaimei (name change) policy, Kim adopted the Japanese style name Kaneyama Shakugen, by adding the character for "mountain" to his Korean surname Kim; his Japanese given name "Shakugen" was just the Japanese reading of his Korean name.

 In March 1939, Kim was promoted to lieutenant colonel soon after returning Seoul, reassigned to the 78th Infantry Regiment of the IJA 20th Division, located in Yongsan.
-He awarded the Order of the Golden Kite, 3rd class.
-In 1944, Kim was further promoted to colonel; he was active on the home front in Korea during this time, giving speeches at schools and publishing articles in the official newspaper Maeil Sinbo encouraging Korean youths to volunteer to serve in the Imperial Japanese Army.
+He was awarded the Order of the Golden Kite, 3rd class.
+In 1944, Kim was further promoted to colonel; he was active on the home front in Korea during this time, giving speeches at schools and publishing articles in the official newspaper Maeil sinbo encouraging Korean youths to volunteer to serve in the Imperial Japanese Army.
 He was also instrumental in the implementation of the draft on the Korean peninsula, which began from 20 January 1944.